Toothed whale: Drive hunting

 Dolphins and porpoises are hunted in an activity known as dolphin drive hunting.
-This is accomplished by driving a pod together with boats and usually into a bay or onto a beach.
+This is done by driving a pod together with boats and usually into a bay or onto a beach.
 Their escape is prevented by closing off the route to the ocean with other boats or nets.
 Dolphins are hunted this way in several places around the world, including the Solomon Islands, the Faroe Islands, Peru, and Japan, the most well-known practitioner of this method.
 By numbers, dolphins are mostly hunted for their meat, though some end up in dolphinariums.
 Despite the controversial nature of the hunt resulting in international criticism, and the possible health risk that the often polluted meat causes, thousands of dolphins are caught in drive hunts each year.

 In Japan, the hunting is done by a select group of fishermen.
 When a pod of dolphins has been spotted, they are driven into a bay by the fishermen while banging on metal rods in the water to scare and confuse the dolphins.
 When the dolphins are in the bay, it is quickly closed off with nets so the dolphins cannot escape.
 The dolphins are usually not caught and killed immediately, but instead left to calm down over night.
 The following day, the dolphins are caught one by one and killed.
 The killing of the animals used to be done by slitting their throats, but the Japanese government banned this method, and now dolphins may officially only be killed by driving a metal pin into the neck of the dolphin, which causes them to die within seconds according to a memo from Senzo Uchida, the executive secretary of the Japan Cetacean Conference on Zoological Gardens and Aquariums.
 A veterinary team's analysis of a 2011 video footage of Japanese hunters killing striped dolphins using this method suggested that, in one case, death took over four minutes.

 Since much of the criticism is the result of photos and videos taken during the hunt and slaughter, it is now common for the final capture and slaughter to take place on site inside a tent or under a plastic cover, out of sight from the public.
 The most circulated footage is probably that of the drive and subsequent capture and slaughter process taken in Futo, Japan, in October 1999, shot by the Japanese animal welfare organization Elsa Nature Conservancy.
 Part of this footage was, amongst others, shown on CNN.
 In recent years, the video has also become widespread on the internet and was featured in the animal welfare documentary Earthlings, though the method of killing dolphins as shown in this video is now officially banned.
 In 2009, a critical documentary on the hunts in Japan titled The Cove was released and shown amongst others at the Sundance Film Festival.